Structured outputs quickstart

 API key

-Get your API key from the Dashboard settings
+Get your API key from API Keys on sidebar

 Step 1: Create your structured output